thegworld/gtx-browser/base/memory/raw_ptr.md

 6. The `raw_ptr<T>` variable is accessed.

 In this case, MiraclePtr will incorrectly assume the memory access is protected.
-Luckily, considering the small number of unprotected allocations in Chromium, the size of the quarantine, and the fact that most reproduction cases take relatively short time to run, the odds of this happening are very low.
+Luckily, considering the small number of unprotected allocations in GTx Browser, the size of the quarantine, and the fact that most reproduction cases take relatively short time to run, the odds of this happening are very low.